 *The Hathaway Scholarship for Wyoming high school graduates has a separate deadline.
 Please review all information on the Hathaway Scholarship page carefully.

-If funds are available for spring semester and/or summer semester, the application will have these semesters listed.
-If available, spring scholarship offers are emailed after December 1 and summer scholarship offers are emailed after April 1.
+If funds are available for the spring semester and/or summer semester, the application will have these semesters listed.
+If available, spring scholarship offers are emailed after December 1, and summer scholarship offers are emailed after April 1.

 How do I apply for scholarships?